jheyer159/sensor-receiver/README.md

 npm start: Express server will run on SENSOR_PORT

-npm test: jasmine will run tests
+npm test: mocha will run tests